gndec-yjs/SET/Contents/Unit_1.md

   - Provides affordable housing (**social**),
   - Ensures low life-cycle costs (**economic**).

-📷 *Image Placeholder: Venn Diagram of Social, Environmental, and Economic Sustainability (Triple Bottom Line)*

 ### 📌 Key Takeaways
 > ✅ Sustainability stands on **three pillars: Social, Environmental, and Economic**.
 > ✅ Civil engineers must balance all three in planning, design, and execution.
 > ✅ Ignoring one pillar leads to imbalance and unsustainable growth.

----

-You're right 👍 — icons make the notes more visually structured (just like I did earlier for 1.1 and 1.2).
-Let me redo **Unit 1.3 Sustainable Development** in the same format with icons:

 ---